ReliefApplications/ems-frontend/README.md

 To share a form publicly:

-1. In the back-office, open the form and copy its id from the url.
+1. In the back-office, open the form in the form builder and enable the "Public form" toggle, in the general settings of the form.
+On save, the back-end extracts this flag from the form definition and exposes the form on the public endpoints.
-2. Make sure the form is active, and that its permissions allow record creation for non-authenticated users.
-3. Share the link `<public-forms-url>/<form-id>`.
+2. Copy the form id from the url, and share the link `<public-forms-url>/<form-id>`.

 # Azure configuration